 Outdoor Lighting Safety

-Each winter, Environment, Health & Safety, Facilities Management and the UC San Diego Police Department partner with CARE at the Sexual Assault Resource Center to conduct campus lighting survey walks.
-Representatives from Transportation Services, Residential Life, Housing * Dining * Hospitality, Scripps Institution of Oceanography, Campus Planning, Libraries also participate in the annual lighting survey.
+Each winter, Facilities Management, Environment, Health & Safety and the UC San Diego Police Department partner with CARE at the Sexual Assault Resource Center to conduct campus lighting survey tours, assessing issues that can be improved to create a safer environment for our community.
+Representatives from Parking and Commuter Services, Residential Life, Residential, Retail & Supply Chain Services (RRSS), Scripps Institution of Oceanography, Campus Planning and libraries also participate in the annual lighting survey.

 Safety Improvements

-The Facilities Management lighting team is systematically replacing all low-pressure sodium (yellow) street and parking lot lighting with LED bulbs.
+The Facilities Management lighting team is systematically replacing all low-pressure sodium (yellow) street, walkway and parking lot lighting in areas it maintains with LED fixtures—anticipated completion December 2026.
 LEDs provide white light for increased safety and security at night in addition to using less energy, lasting longer and requiring less maintenance.

 Interior Building Lighting